davevstorey/9-usu-cs3450-sp2022/readme.md

 ## Workspace Layout

-Documentation for this project will be stored in the *documentation* folder.
+Documentation for this project will be stored in the *docs* folder.
 This will contain the project plan, use case diagrams, and others as the project progresses.

 The project itself will be kept in the *app* folder.